 Our observation is that only 1/41 healthy people have the variant but 6/19 patients have it.
 The P-value describes how statistically extreme this observation is.
 The P-value 0.003 says that only in 3 out of 1000 random 2x2-tables with these total counts, the genetic variants are distributed at least in this extreme way between the two groups.

 In essence, we are comparing whether the proportions of 5/18 and 1/12 are statistically different, and we do that by Fisher’s test.
-For the sake of demonstration, we now use a matrix rather than a data frame.
+For the sake of demonstration, we now use a matrix rather than a data frame as the input format.

 # 1st row: healthy, 2nd row: injured, columns are departments